-- Will Elon's Twitter use continue to cause problems? - Are the quality problems going to minimize Tesla's growth? - Can Tesla emerge from the COVID-19 shutdown successfully? - The company faces stiff competition from automakers attempting to regain their footholds in a highly aggressive market. - Competitors are attempting to compete in the same areas as Tesla.
-Porsche's Taycan, a Tesla competitor, got a huge win with a purchase from Bill Gates. - As competitors continue to develop autonomous capabilities and better electric batteries, will Tesla continue to dominate US auto markets?
+- Will Elon's Twitter use continue to cause problems? - Are the quality problems going to minimize Tesla's growth? - The company faces stiff competition from automakers attempting to regain their footholds in a highly aggressive market. - Competitors are attempting to compete in the same areas as Tesla.
+Porsche's Taycan, a Tesla competitor, got a huge win with a purchase from Bill Gates. - As competitors continue to develop autonomous capabilities and bette electric batteries, will Tesla continue to dominate US auto markets?